Curriculum Information 2018/19

 In Reading, we teach a guided reading curriculum that covers key skills needed to become a great reader - understanding inference, retrieval of information, authorial intent, understanding of text layout to name a few.
 We teach from the Rigby Star Guided reading scheme across the academy.
 Children access author based book collections, the school library, have high quality reading experiences such as the EOCT book awards, and teachers ensure that children regularly read at home and in school.
 We use School Library Service every half term to refresh our topic book collections.

-We use LCP phonics planning to ensure consistent teaching of phonics across the infants section of the academy.
+We use Floppy phonics planning to ensure consistent teaching of phonics across the infants section of the academy.

 In writing, children learn to become great writers through experiencing quality texts.
 They study a new book each half term, and generate high quality writing opportunities from this.

-In maths, children develop mathematical skills through a consistent Mastery approach.
+In maths, children develop mathematical skills through a consistent Mastery approach using the White Rose Maths Hub.

 In the foundation subjects, we use a progressive, skill based curriculum called the "Learning Challenge" to ensure all of the foundation subjects are taught at age appropriate level and through an engaging enquiry format.
 This ensures we are able to accuately assess all of our foundation subjects.